usnistgov/astm_grasp_strength_analysis/README.md

 * robotiq_cylinder/RobotIQ_60SFMA_50Cycles_Cyl.csv -> a csv file containing 3 columns of data, each column corresponding to to one of the force sensors in the SFMA.
 This data includes 50 grasps in a single trial.
 Units for this data are in Newtons.
 * robotiq_initialization/RobotIQ_70SFMA_33Cycles_DeterminePositionMaxGraspStrength.csv -> a csv file containing 3 columns of data, each column corresponding to one of the force sensors in the SFMA.
 The data is captured where 3 grasps are recorded at each angle increment.
 Units for this data are in Newtons.

+The data was collected utilizing the SFMA detailed in the associated standard.
+The SFMA was fitted with three single axis force sensors.
+This accounts for the three columns of data output within the provided CSV files.
+Each file contains a number of grasps collected for the specific test being performed collected in a continuous stream.
+Additional data is expected to be formatted similar to this for proper results.

 ## Running the code